Lewanja/practice/README.md

 # practice
 SOLOLEARN python PROJECTS

-practice projects from sololeaen are added in this space
+practice projects from sololearn are added in this space